 Step four

-With Commission approval, Parks staff will carry out the implementation plan.
-This process will repeat as resources are available.
+This route nomination process will repeat as resources are available.

-The Scenic Bikeways Task Force is an advisory group that works with Parks staff throughout the development and implementation of this new program.
-The task force is comprised of volunteers who serve two-year terms.
+The Scenic Bikeways Task Force is an advisory group that works with Parks staff throughout the development and early implementation of this new program.
+The task force is comprised of individuals serving two-year terms.

 Task force duties include:

-• Reviewing and discussing draft processes, such as evaluation criteria for route proposals
+• Reviewing and discussing draft processes, such as evaluation criteria for nominated routes

 • Reviewing and evaluating route proposals